 Calculating Disposable Income for a Chapter 13 Plan

 The second part of the Means Test calculates your disposable income.
 Disposable income is the amount of money you have available each month to pay debts.
 It is calculated by deducting monthly living expenses from monthly income.
-In most cases, a debtor must include disposable income in the Chapter 13 plan payment.
+However, in most cases, a debtor must include disposable income in the Chapter 13 plan payment.

 - Income taxes